 - This event has passed.

-By day’s end you will take away:
+By the end of three weeks, you will take away:

 - tools to help you identify, select and reject topics for your future opinion pieces